Small to medium

 Obesity can be an issue.
 It is important to feed Beagles correctly and ensure they get plenty of exercise.

-Other general medical issues include epilepsy, allergies, back problems, hip dysplasia, epilepsy and eye complaints.
+Other general medical issues include epilepsy, allergies, back problems, hip dysplasia and eye complaints.

 As with all dogs, it is advisable to check the temperament and medical history of a puppy's parents before you commit.